Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ## Description

-In this task, you will download a script on the Hyper-V Host machine and run it from a Powershell session while setting the profile for the Network Connectivity Category.
+In this task, you will download a script on the Hyper-V Host machine and run it from Powershell to set up the profile for the Network Connectivity Category.

 ## Success criteria

-- You can download the Hyper-V migrate script
+- You can download the Hyper-V migrate script.
-- You can set the Network Connectivity Category successfully
+- You can set the Network Connectivity Category successfully.
 - You can Execute the script on the Hyper-V Host machine successfully in Powershell.

 ## Learning resources